 Plan on spending at least two weeks in Kyrgyzstan.
 This will leave enough time to organize activities and to see the best of the country.

-If you don’t have two weeks – perhaps you’re on a short holiday or have a tight schedule – then you should consider going with an organized tour of Kyrgyzstan.
-Having someone else plan your trip will help maximize the time you have there.
+If you don’t have two weeks – perhaps you’re on a short holiday or have a tight schedule – then you should consider heading to Kyrgyzstan with an organized tour.
+Having someone else plan your trip will help maximize the time you have there!

 Commonly Asked Questions about Kyrgyzstan

 A lot of people think that Kyrgyzstan is a dangerous place to visit for various different reasons.
 Here is a couple I’ve heard in the past:

 - “Kyrgyzstan is close to the Middle East and thus it is violent.”